oppia/oppia-web-developer-docs/Mobile-device-testing.md

 The following instructions (contributed by @edallison) outline how to test the behavior an Oppia development server on iOS and Android.
-If you have one of these devices, you should be able to test the development server directly; otherwise, you may have to install an emulator on your desktop machine.
+If you have one of these devices, you should be able to test the development server directly; otherwise, you may have to use the Chrome mobile emulator or install an emulator on your desktop machine.
 Instructions for all these cases are provided below.

 ## Accessing an Oppia development instance via a mobile device